EzequielAndreus/gogs-fork-infrastructure-azure/test/unit/README.md

 - Each test uses a unique random suffix to avoid naming conflicts
 - Tests are designed to be idempotent and isolated
 - Timeout is set to handle Azure resource provisioning times
+- SSH keys for VM tests are generated dynamically using `golang.org/x/crypto/ssh`

 >Additional note: Given the need of managing the infra state, Terraform Cloud might be integrated into the URL.